God tries to steer us away from ‘bad life choices‘.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Now this article may be a ‘little harder to swallow’ than earlier ones in this subsection of the website.
 I will say that I had already accepted Christian faith, and come to firmly believe in God, before finding that this guidance about bad life choices was ‘for real’.
 And, God began to encourage me to clean up my life … which I now admit was needed to allow our relationship to fully grow.
 And trust me, that guidance became very real to me.

 2. BAD LIFE CHOICES

 I suppose in some cases, people can need this kind of guidance from God even in their early days of faith.
-Seriously bad life choices can actually stop the development of faith and belief in those early days of growth.
-So, I ask all readers to be open to any efforts by God to change their ‘ways of life’ during any stage of their faith journey.
-There will be a genuine, and probably obvious, reason for his efforts to bring about change within us.
+Seriously bad life choices can actually prevent the development of faith and belief at that stage.
+So, I ask all readers to be open to any efforts by God to change their ‘ways of life’.
+There will be a genuine, and probably obvious, reason for his efforts to bring about that change within us.

 From my experiences in life, God’s methods for trying to steer us away from ‘bad life choices’ can actually offer strong evidence of his existence; his presence there in our lives.
 That is they can be more obvious than say everyday ‘leadings’, explained in the earlier article of that name.
 For example, God’s hints of disapproval at our seriously bad decision-making and wrongdoing – that can negatively affect ourselves, our relationship with him, or harm others – will become increasingly obvious as he tries to deter us.

-The article “Christian rules, laws and commandments” relates to behavioural ideals that God has preset for us in life.
+The article, “Rules, laws and commandments” relates to the best ways of life that God has preset for us.
 You should not be surprised to see that they are based on the concept of love.
 And if we ignore those scriptures, then we are simply living ‘unfaithfully’.